reepolee/sveltekit-i18n-tw/README.md

 ## How it works

-Optional parameters `[[lang]]` is set as the top route.
+Optional parameter `[[lang=lang]]` is set as the top route.
 If it's present in the URL, hooks will set a cookie for it as selected language and forward it as `locals.lang`.
 If `lang` param is not present, `locals.lang` will be set from either cookie, request header or default value.

 That way the app is always aware of what `locale` should be set and rendered.